Traveling waves of NLS System arising in optical material without Galilean symmetry: Introduction and Main Results

 In particular, when $c=0$, \eqref{traveling} is the form of standing wave solutions, then the system \eqref{equ:system} reads

 The existence of the ground state was obtained by Oliveira and Pastor, see \cite{OP2021AMP}.
 When $\gamma=3$, one can obtain traveling solitary wave solutions from the standing wave solutions through the Galilean transformation.
-However, when $\gamma\neq3$, such a construction does not work due to the lack of Galilean symmetry, Therefore, it is meaningful to study the existence of traveling solitary wave solutions of \eqref{equ:system} when $\gamma\neq3$.
+However, when $\gamma\neq3$, such construction does not work due to the lack of Galilean symmetry.
+Therefore, it is interesting to study the existence and nonexistence of traveling solitary wave solutions of \eqref{equ:system} when $\gamma\neq3$.

-The question of the existence and properties of the traveling solitary wave solution of the system \eqref{equ:system} is widely open.
-However, in other settings, like the general nonlinear Schr\"odinger system
+We should mention that in the past 20 years, the following nonlinear Schr\"odinger system has received more mathematical attention:

-standing wave solutions are studied by the variational method.
-There is a very extensive literature on this subject; we refer, for example, to \cite{WW2008ARMA,SW2013poincare,PPW2016CVPDE,LW2005CMP,LW2008CMP,CZ2012ARMA} and references therein.
-Due to the system \eqref{equ:general} is invariant under the Galilean transformation.
-This suggests that one can obtain the desired result by considering the real elliptic system.
+This system has good variational frame, and there are many results focusing on standing waves, see\cite{WW2008ARMA,SW2013poincare,PPW2016CVPDE,LW2005CMP,LW2008CMP,CZ2012ARMA} and references therein.
+However, very few results focus on system \eqref{equ:system}, and the nonlinearity term therein seems harder to deal with.